cooperfrench95/tmdb_top_100/README.md

 * Add animations, transitions etc. Generally make the interface a bit prettier.

 * Add an option to compare movies that are on the shortlist, then display all of their information side by side in a table.

+* Recommend movies with a call to the /similar API and display them alongside the selected movie in MovieDetails.